 Today we have a bathroom makeover DIY we recently completed in my Mom’s house.
-As we showed you in a previous bathroom transformation, renovating a bathroom gives you the ideal opportunity to maximize bathroom space.
+As we showed you in a reclaiming and maximizing space in the bathroom, renovating a bathroom gives you the ideal opportunity to maximize bathroom space.
 Mom’s bathroom has never been updated in the 30 years she’s owned the house.
 So it was high time for a reno.
 For us, it’s just as important to make the sure the space is as functional as it is beautiful.

 Mom didn’t want another beige coloured bathroom.
 Yet she was insistent on keeping the old beige bathtub, which gave us a narrow focus on our tile selections.

 Master Bathroom Tile Ideas for Bathroom Makeover DIY

 I was happy with her decision: if something is still functional, try to keep it and work around it because it’s the sustainable thing to do!
 A palette of blues will help make the bathroom look fresh.
 Blue also looks great with beige tones!

 Because it has a slight streak of beige running through it, I was able to make the beige bathtub work with an off-white neutral floor tile.
 Although it reads more like a white, the slight hint of beige ties in the old beige tub and pulls it all together.

 Below you can see the floor tile against the field and accent tile we used for the tile surround.
 We’ll use the colour of the blue accent tile to paint the existing vanity, which was the only other original element of the bathroom, besides the tub, that we kept.

 Two inch tile for the shower floor is an ideal size to accommodate the curve of the floor toward the drain, but can I tell you how hard it was to find a decent variety of tiles in that size?
 At the 11th hour, we finally found a dark grey hexagon pattern which helps to ground the starkness of the light-toned tile on the floor and shower walls.